 Description of application vulnerability

 Language specifications do not always fully define the behaviour of a construct, and thus leave compiler implementations to decide how the construct will operate.
-When an instance of a construct that is not uniquely defined is encountered (this can be at translation, link-time, or program execution) implementations are permitted to choose from a set of behaviours.
+When an instance of a construct that is not uniquely defined is encountered (this can be at translation, link-time, or during program execution) implementations are permitted to choose from a set of behaviours.
 The only difference from unspecified behaviour is that implementations are required to document how they behave.

 The behaviour of a program, whose source code contains one or more instances of constructs having implementation-defined behaviour, can change when the source code is recompiled or relinked.